-Much like other Bearded Dragons, Leatherback Beaded Dragons make great pets.
+Much like other Bearded Dragons, Leatherback Bearded Dragons make great pets.
 They are low maintenance and not aggressive towards humans.
-To find out facts, information, and care requirements for these beardies, read on.
+To find out facts, information, and care requirements for these Beardies, read on.

 Quick Facts about Leatherback Bearded Dragons